solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 can be used to log long-running queries (default long query time is 10 sec).

-![Read more icon] [Monitor Azure Database for PostgreSQL Flexible Server Flexible Server by using Azure Monitor workbooks]
+![Read more icon] [Monitor Azure Database for PostgreSQL Flexible Server by using Azure Monitor workbooks]

 ### Resource health